Nazzy-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into the file ls_cwd_content the result of the command ls -la
+script that duplicate last line of iacta